Original air date: 6 February 1979

 Selected sequences

-Some kind of tool use and cooperation among ants (starts at 42’35)
+Cooperation among ants – and some kind of tool use (starts at 42’35)

 Green tree ant workers pull together two sheets of leaves gripping them with their legs and jaws to pull them together (top) and (bottom) use grubs that they squeeze to produce silk to tie them together and then moving them back and forth on the leaves to apply them as tubes of glue (bottom) until they stick together.
 This looks like highly coordinated team work and tool use.
 The arrows point at the grubs that may not be obvious otherwise.